 Vertical integration further advances economies of scale.
-Administration and Management is kept to one layer at the local level.
-North Central's efficiencies are evident when the number of persons educated and trained per dollar received is compared to statewide averages.
+Administration and management is kept to one layer at the local level.
+North Central's efficiencies are evident when the number of persons educated and trained per dollar received is compared to other workforce areas.
+Table 3A-1 depicts this efficiency for Program Year 2022-23.